Inderkum High School: History

 Inderkum High School opened in 2004 with Ron Zimbalist as the principal and Darrin Slojkowski as the assistant principal.
 A few teachers from the first year remain.
 Its name comes from Frank Inderkum, a dairy farmer who owned the land the school is on.
 The mascot is a Tiger.
 School colors are blue and gold.

-Inderkum’s non-charter feeder middle schools are Natomas Middle (partner MYP school), Heron K–8, and Paso Verde K-8.
+Inderkum’s main feeder middle schools are Natomas Middle, Heron K–8, and Paso Verde K-8.
 Students from Westlake Charter, Natomas Charter, Leroy Greene Academy, and Natomas Pacific Pathways Prep also feed into Inderkum.
 Each of the charters also continue into high school though some students opt to attend Inderkum.

 Academics

 Inderkum has housed the culminating International Baccalaureate Diploma Programme (DP) since 2012.
 The first class graduated in 2016.
 It is one of several high schools in the Sacramento area to offer this rigorous academic program.
 Students can either complete the full diploma by taking a certain battery of classes or pick and choose certain classes to take.
 The Middle Years Programme (MYP) is something that all freshman and sophomores participate in at Inderkum in addition to participating in their middle school years at Natomas Middle School.
 Students who attend H. Allen Hight and Paso Verde will also participate in the primary years program during their elementary years.
 Natomas has the first TK–12 IB continuum in the entire Sacramento area.

-The California Early College Academy started in the 2013/2014 school year.
+The California Early College Academy (CECA) started in the 2013/2014 school year.
+The program's aim is to prepare students to be college and career ready.
 It is an opportunity for Inderkum students to take classes in 9th grade and 10th grade that prepare them to take classes at American River College in certain academic subjects during 11th and 12th grade.
 During the first five years, cohort sizes were 70 students per year.
 Beginning with the 2018–19 school year, cohort sizes are now 140 students.